sysbiomed/glmSparseNet/README.md

 1. Correlation matrix with cutoff;
 2. Covariance matrix with cutoff; <!-- 1.
 Sparse bayesian networks using `sparsebn` package. -->

-Alternatively, the network can be passed as a adjancency matrix or an already calculate metric for each node.
+Alternatively, the network can be passed as an adjancency matrix or an already calculated metric for each node.

-### Example for gaussian models
+### Example for Gaussian models

 The example below, shows random datasets being generated and `network.glmnet` new function being called.